-International Music Day was initiated by the former president of The International Music Council Mr Yehudi Menuhin over 40 years ago to promote the art of music.
-International Music Day puts musical art in the center of our attention encouraging us think about the importance of music and its place in modern life.
+October 1 marks the International Music Day.
+The cause was initiated by the former president of the International Music Council, violinist Mr Yehudi Menuhin in 1975 to promote musical culture.
+International Music Day puts musical art at the center of attention, thus encouraging to think about the importance of music and its place in modern life.